 that run on top of Predix services and data."

-So with these giant shoes to fill, in early 2015 we took a fresh approach to developing a new design system.
-Whereas the IIDX was developed with hypothetical applicaitons in mind, this new Predix Design System would be geared toward enabling the specific applications being developed in parallel on the Predix platform.
+The most interesting part of the journey was in early 2015 when we took a fresh approach to developing a new design system.
+Whereas the IIDX was developed with hypothetical applications in mind, this new Predix Design System would be geared toward enabling the specific applications being developed in parallel on the Predix platform.

 At the base level, Predix UI establishes a set of small, composable, configurable and interdependent Sass modules.
 These modules can be pieced together by developers to gain the benefits of a CSS framework without the typical bloat, instead offering developers a solid, scalable CSS architecture.